 The prognostic significance of mesoappendiceal invasion is controversial.

-Treatment — Optimal surgical management for appendiceal carcinoids is subject to some debate.
+Treatment — Optimal surgical management for appendiceal NETs is subject to some debate.
 Because most are discovered incidentally in an appendectomy specimen done for other reasons, a decision must be made whether or not to return the patient to the operating room for a right colectomy.
 Unlike simple appendectomy, colectomy removes the draining lymph nodes of the appendix and any residual disease that might remain at the base of the appendix or in the mesoappendix.

 Data from the large Mayo Clinic series cited above suggest that tumor size is an important determinant of the need for further surgery .
 None of the 120 patients with tumors less than 2 cm developed disease recurrence after simple appendectomy compared with 1 of 12 with a larger tumor.
-Furthermore, in a compilation of reports from single centers, and large population and literature surveys, the risk of nodal metastases was 0, 7.5, and 33 percent for patients with appendiceal carcinoid tumors <1.0, 1 to 1.9, and >2 cm, respectively (table 7) .
+Furthermore, in a compilation of reports from single centers, and large population and literature surveys, the risk of nodal metastases was 0, 7.5, and 33 percent for patients with appendiceal NETs <1.0, 1 to 1.9, and >2 cm, respectively (table 7) .

 These data, taken together with the fact that as many as 88 percent of those with regional nodal metastases survive for five years or longer, support the view that patients with tumors >2 cm in size should undergo right colectomy.